milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Return to top
 How will we notify you of changes to this policy?
 We'll notify you before we make changes to this policy and give you the opportunity to review the revised policy before you choose to continue using our Products.
 Return to top
+Privacy notice for California residents
+If you are a California resident, you can learn more about your consumer privacy rights by reviewing the California Privacy Notice.
+Return to top
 How to contact Facebook with questions
 You can learn more about how privacy works on Facebook and on Instagram.
 If you have questions about this policy, you can contact us as described below.